kurtamohler/pytorch-dev-multienv/README.md

 ## Credits

-This tool is heavily based on Pearu Peterson's script https://github.com/Quansight/pearu-sandbox/blob/master/working-envs/activate-pytorch-dev.sh
+This tool is heavily based on this script https://github.com/Quansight/pearu-sandbox/blob/master/working-envs/activate-pytorch-dev.sh